sthagen/python-scar_to_sarif/README.md

 cppcheck, eslint, pmd, pylint, and shellcheck for now.

+## Output modes

+All in memory and streaming mode.

 Note: The default branch (with special meaning for github and gitlab users) has the name default 😉